-Younger patrons might enjoy special touches in your bar, such as:
+Younger patrons might enjoy special touches in your bar, such as these:

 They may also enjoy a customized playlist.
-This younger audience might listen to pop tracks by Taylor Swift and Katy Perry in their headphones, and they might enjoy hearing similar songs in your hookah lounge.
+This younger audience might listen to Dua Lipa and Lizzo in their headphones and enjoy hearing similar songs in your hookah lounge.

-But they might also enjoy music that has a much more ethnic and authentic feel.
-Choosing traditional Indian music could help to tie the products you sell and the environment of your lounge together, and that could be very pleasant for your customers.
+But they might also enjoy music with a much more ethnic and authentic feel.
+Choosing traditional Indian music could help tie the products you sell and the environment of your lounge together, which could be very pleasant for your customers.

 Choosing music without words can help to foster this communication.
 Your patrons won't be so concerned about listening to the vocals and interpreting the words when there are none to hear.
-Instead, they can simply enjoy the time they are spending with one another.
+Instead, they can simply enjoy their time with one another.

 Using Music Legally

-Since you are likely to cater to a young, techno-savvy audience, it can be tempting to let your patrons take control of your playlist.
-Letting them plug their phones into your sound system could let them work as a DJ for the night and impress the friends they've brought with them into your lounge.
+Since you are likely to cater to a young, techno-savvy audience, letting your patrons take control of your playlist can be tempting.
+Allowing them to plug their phones into your sound system could let them work as a DJ for the night and impress the friends they've brought with them into your lounge.
 Unfortunately, allowing this activity breaks copyright law.

-When you buy a CD or download a song, you have made an agreement with the writer and the performers that you will enjoy that music personally.
-You are not agreeing to play that music publically.
+When you buy a CD or download a song, you have agreed with the writer and the performers that you will enjoy that music personally.
+You do not agree to play that music publicly.

 We make setup and administration easy.
 It takes just minutes to connect to our libraries, and we are compatible with almost every kind of sound system out there.

 We would like to talk with you about what we can do and how we can help.
-We can offer you a free trial to help you understand the benefits.
-Please contact us to get started.
+We offer a free trial to help you understand the benefits.
+Contact us to get started.